Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs

+In contrast, crisis standards of care motivate a society-wide rather than individual-level context. \citet{stroud2013crisis} describe crisis standards as marking ``the transition point at which resource allocation strategies focus on the community rather than the individual.''
+We formalize this population-level perspective by taking society's aggregate welfare level as the relevant normative context.\footnote{We discuss alternative specifications of the relevant context in Section~\ref{sec:remarks}.} Doing so, however, creates a feedback loop, as we described earlier: aggregate welfare determines the applicable aggregation criterion, while that criterion, in turn, generates aggregate welfare.
+As the following example illustrates, this feedback loop may produce an inconsistent welfare evaluation.

-To motivate our axioms and main results, consider a planner who must allocate a single ventilator to one of two patients.
+\begin{example} Consider a planner who must allocate a single ventilator to one of two patients.
 Each patient $i$ has a type that determines her basic survival probability $p^0_i$.
 These probabilities can take on two values, $L$ (low) or $H$ (high), with $0<L<H$.
 If $i$ is put on a ventilator, her survival probability rises to $p^1_i\coloneqq \gamma\cdot p^0_i$, for a fixed scalar $\gamma>1$.
 We may think of $\gamma$ as the effectiveness of ventilators, and we assume that $\gamma H \leq 1$.